sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/12_Behind_the_scenes_of_React_and_optimization_techniques/157_useCallback_and_its_dependencies.md

 ```
 Will the handler work?
 No, it will not.
 Reason: `useCallback` *saves* the snapshot of the callback along with all it's variables (even external ones).
 This means the callback's dependent variable (`allowToggle` in this case) is actually a copy instead of the actual variable reference.
 Even if the component updates, the callback doesn't change.

-- In short, the dependency array helps in updating the callback if it's dependent on external variables.
+- In short, the dependency array allows the re-creation of the callback, if it's dependent on external variables.
 This is *very* important and show be kept in mind.

 ### How
 To make this example work, add `allowToggle` to the dependency array, like so: